-Where, in the view of Barts Health, the IP requires patent protection, Barts Health's patent attorneys will be approached to draft a specification and submit an application to the Patent Office.
+Where, in the view of Barts Health, a piece of IP requires patent protection, Barts Health's patent attorneys will be approached to draft a specification and submit an application to the Patent Office.
 Such action will be taken only if a clear commercialisation route can be identified and forecast income streams exceed the costs of patenting.